Climber pausing on Kilimanjaro at sunrise with Mawenzi silhouetted behind.

 Summit night is the part of the climb many people think about most, and for good reason.
 It is cold, dark, slow, and mentally demanding.
 You are usually moving when your body would rather stop, and the mountain can feel very quiet and very long at the same time.

 But summit night also has a rhythm to it.
 When people are well prepared, paced properly, and supported clearly, the experience becomes less chaotic and more coherent.
 It still asks a lot of you.
 It just does so within a structure you can trust.
+For the full emotional and practical breakdown, read what Kilimanjaro summit night feels like and how to get through it.

-Discover What Kilimanjaro Summit Night is Really Like
+What Kilimanjaro Summit Night Feels Like

 OUR APPROACH TO CLIMBING KILIMANJARO